 Carleton Food Recovery Network

 The Carleton Food Recovery Network is a chapter of the national Food Recovery Network organization.
 Food Recovery Network was founded in 2011 and the Carleton chapter is the first Minnesota chapter to be created.

 Founded by student Shira Kaufman in 2014 in collaboration with the Center for Community and Civic Engagement and Bon Appétit, the Carleton Food Recovery Network transports uneaten food from the dining hall to community partners in the Northfield area struggling with food insecurity.
-During the first two years of operation, Carleton student volunteers have collected over 5,000 of food and redirected it away from the college’s waste stream and into the mouths of hungry Rice Couny residents.
+During the first two years of operation, Carleton student volunteers have collected over 5,000 pounds of food and redirected it away from the college’s waste stream and into the mouths of hungry Rice County residents.

 Rice County Partner Agencies

 - Whispers of Hope (Faribault)

 Carleton Food Recovery Network recovers food five nights per week from Burton and East Dining Halls and has 50+ student volunteers.
 See the photo gallery of some members of the team.